Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations: Autocorrelation time

 and $10$ chains of each $32768$ samples were taken.

 For sIM, the sampling interval was taken at a variable interval.
-The interval was chosen such that a chain contained at least $1500$ magnetization 0 autocorrelation times and the autocorrelation time measured in the samples was at least bigger than $2$ (except for $\alpha \leq 2$ where at least bigger than $1.5$).
+The interval was chosen such that a chain contained at least $1500$ autocorrelation times and the autocorrelation time measured in the samples was at least larger than $2$ (except for $\alpha \leq 2$ where at least larger than $1.5$).
 There are at least $5$ chains of at least $32768$ samples taken for each model.

-The autocorrelation time for both MH and sIM was only calculated on states within the magnetization sector $0$.
-In Fig. \ref{fig:autocorrelation_Ising} the autocorrelation time of sIM is shown expressed in sIM sweeps, where a sIM sweep corresponds to one update of all visible spins and one update of all hidden spins.
-In Fig. \ref{fig:autocorrelation_UltraFast}, the autocorrelation time of the MH sampling is shown expressed in sweeps, which corresponds to $\nspins$ times updating two spins.
-Some models suffered from Markov chains getting stuck, which are listed in the sIM and MH columns of Table \ref{tab:excludedmodels}.
+{As mentioned in Appendix \ref{appendix:accuracy}, some models suffered from Markov chains getting stuck.
+This also occured for measuring the autocorrelation time of MH and sIM sampling.
+Here, instead of excluding chains, we excluded the entire pre-trained model if any of the chains had an average energy $E > -0.55$ for either sIM and/or MH sampling.
+The excluded models are listed in Table \ref{tab:excludedmodels}}.
 Additionally, results for $\alpha = 1$ are already excluded due to poor performance.

 Note, that for calculating the variational energy longer Markov chains were used compared to autocorrelation time resulting in a higher probability of getting stuck (e.g. you can only get stuck ones).